bolt/docs/docs/templates/fields-tag.md

 this for each separate field, for a number of reasons:

- - You are creating a theme for others to use, and you don't know what the contenttypes will look like.
+ - You are creating a theme for others to use, and you don't know what the ContentTypes will look like.
  - Your contenttype has a Repeater Field, so there can be any number of fields for the record.
- - Your (extended) template is used for different contenttypes, with or without Template fields.
+ - Your (extended) template is used for different ContentTypes, with or without Template fields.
  - You want to provide a 'generic' single record template, to go with the carefully crafted `entry.twig` or `page.twig`.